EffieChantzi/COMBSecretomics/README.md

 ### Getting started with the source code:

-- Navigate to 'source_code', open the file 'main.m' with MATLAB and run it (or simply type 'main' in the MATLAB command window).
+- Open MATLAB, navigate to 'source_code' and run the file 'main.m' (or simply type 'main' in the MATLAB command window).

 ### Getting started with the Windows executable: